Naked Without You (song)

-"Naked Without You" is a song by British band Roachford, released in 1998 as the third and final single from their 1997 album Feel.
-The song was co-written by Andrew Roachford, Rick Nowels and Billy Steinberg.
-It reached No. 53 on the UK Singles Chart.
+"Naked Without You" is a song by the British band Roachford, released in 1998 as the third and final single from their 1997 album Feel.
+It was written by Andrew Roachford, Rick Nowels and Billy Steinberg.
+The single reached No. 15 on the UK R&B Singles Chart and No. 53 on the UK Singles Chart.

 Taylor Dayne version

 American singer Taylor Dayne recorded "Naked Without You" for her 1998 album of the same name.
 It was released in 1999 as the third and final single from the album.
 The song is originally a ballad, but due to the dance remixes served by Thunderpuss 2000, it became a hit in the clubs, subsequently peaking at No. 3 on Billboard's Hot Dance Music/Club Play chart.